The role of a credit note in invoicing

 An issued credit note is generally directly linked to an invoice.
 However, there are situations in which a stand-alone credit note can be issued, which can be applied to an invoice at a later time or can be applied to a different income source.

 This automatically links the credit note to the invoice and transfers the information from the original invoice to the credit note template.
 It can then be edited, if necessary.
-For example, if it is only a partial credit note, certain lines can be removed and amounts adjusted.
+For example, if it's only a partial credit note, certain lines can be removed and amounts adjusted.

 The credit note will then receive its own unique number, allowing you to manage your records effectively and without gaps in your invoice numbers.